-Breastfeeding is such a controversial topic.
+It is Black Breastfeeding week and I’m talking about breastfeeding, it is such a controversial topic.
 There was a recent headline about a college graduate snapping a picture while breast feeding her 3 month old during her graduation ceremony.
 It went viral and everyone had something to say about it.
 Good or bad, they were standing in their truth I suppose.

 For whatever reason breastfeeding has always been a part of the Mommy Wars.
 I realize that breastfeeding isn’t for everyone but why is something so natural complained about so much?
 Many non-American cultures breastfeed and they are celebrated not shamed.
 (Read the comments of online articles and you will see exactly what I mean.)

 I’m not one to fight with people online or in person about breastfeeding.
 What I will do is offer a positive perspective.
 I also offer my availability to assist them in any way I can while they are navigating the breastfeeding experience.
 I joke and call myself the boob whisperer to my friends.
 Most of them did not breastfeed or didn’t do it very long.
 They frequently say “I don’t know how you did it.”
 Funny thing is when they have a friend that has breastfeeding questions they send them to me.

 - It’s free

 - It increased the bond I had with my babies.

 - It gave the kid’s immune system a big boost.
 To this day they hardly get sick.

 - My boobs looked awesome even if they were only a loan.

 - It helped me get better in tune with my body.

 I am very proud to say that I breastfeed each of my children (two total) for 14 months each.
 BLACK WOMEN BREASTFEED TOO!
 I know the numbers are lower for breastfeeding African Americans however I am proud to be one in that number.